danibram/mocker-data-generator/README.md

         ```javascript
             // In this case we will get 1 user (hasMany)
             {
-                hasMany: 'user' //this populate the field with one random user
+                hasMany: 'user' // this populates the field with one random user
             }

-            //OR:
+            // OR:
             // In this case we will get 1 (amount) user (hasMany)

             {
                 hasMany: 'user',
-                amount: 1, //optional
+                amount: 1, // optional
             }

-            //OR:
+            // OR:
             // In this case we will get as max 3 (max) users (hasMany)

             {
                 hasMany: 'user',
-                max: 3 //optional
+                max: 3 // optional
             }

-            //OR:
+            // OR:
             // In this case we will get bettween min 1 (min) and max 3 (max) users (hasMany)

             {
                 hasMany: 'user',
-                min: 1 //optional
+                min: 1 // optional
-                max: 3 //optional
+                max: 3 // optional
             }

-            //OR:
+            // OR:
             // In this case we will get the id (get) from 1 random user (hasMany)

             {